What is the first thing you wrote?

 Does the Caribbean’s literary past matter to you?

-There was a tribute to Earl Lovelace’s The Dragon Can’t Dance earlier this week; I did my university capstone on The Dragon Can’t Dance, so that it pretty was surreal
+There was a tribute to Earl Lovelace’s The Dragon Can’t Dance earlier this week; I did my university capstone on The Dragon Can’t Dance, so that was pretty surreal.

 Who are our most important writers today?